komuw/sewer/docs/LegacyDNS.md

 ### `BaseDns` shim class

-A child of `ProviderBase` that acts as an adapter between the Provider interface and the Legacy DNS providers.
+A child of `DNSProviderBase` that acts as an adapter between the Provider interface and the Legacy DNS provider interface.

 #### `__init__(self, **kwargs: Any) -> None`